 10 ounces sweetened condensed milk

-Place the cream in the bowl of a stand mixer fitted with the whisk attachment (or a large bowl with a handheld mixer) and beat the cream on medium-high speed until slightly stiff peaks form.
+To make the ice cream, in the bowl of a stand mixer fitted with the whisk attachment (or a large bowl with a handheld mixer), place the cream.
+Beat medium-high speed until slightly stiff peaks form.
+Add the cocoa powder to the whipped cream, whisking or beat constantly just until it is mostly absorbed into the cream.
 Place the whipped cream in the refrigerator to chill.

 Melt the chopped chocolate in the microwave or in a double boiler (in a heat-safe bowl positioned over a pot of simmering water, making sure the water does not touch the bowl), stirring occasionally until smooth.
-In a large bowl, mix the melted chocolate with the sweetened condensed milk and cocoa powder, and stir until well-combined and smooth.
-Allow to cool until no longer warm to the touch.
+In a large bowl, mix the melted chocolate with the sweetened condensed milk, and whisk until well-combined and smooth.
+The mixture will be relatively thick.
+Allow to cool until cool to the touch.